Tennessee Car Accident Lawyer

 Most people understand that driving while under the influence of drugs and alcohol is extremely dangerous.
 But they might not recognize the potential consequences of other, seemingly harmless behaviors.
 For example, sleep-deprived drivers may have slow reaction times and impaired judgment.
 A person who has been awake for 24 hours experiences the same level of impairment as someone with a blood alcohol content of 0.10 percent (higher than the Tennessee legal limit of 0.08 percent).

 Drivers may overestimate their own ability to pay attention to the road while handling other tasks.
 Particularly when tired, when using a cell phone, or when eating, drivers might be increasing their risk of a crash.
 All of those behaviors fall under the broad definition of distracted driving, which causes approximately 10 percent of fatal car accidents and 18 percent of injuries.

-In 2013, texting while driving results in approximately 3,000 deaths and 300,000 injuries among teens annually.
+In 2016, texting while driving resulted in approximately 3,450 deaths and nearly 400,000 injuries in the U.S.

 Some states and municipalities have laws prohibiting teens from texting while driving, or restricting the use of cell phones, in general, for any motorist.
 Texting while driving is illegal in Tennessee and is punishable by a fine of $50.
 But if a texting driver causes an accident that injures others, the costs and consequences can be much higher.

 When a vehicle malfunctions while in motion, the results can be deadly.
 Many of these problems can be avoided through regular maintenance; a driver who fails to take good care of his vehicle could be at greater risk for an accident, and at risk of being found negligent, if he causes a crash with injuries.

 Some crashes result from a manufacturing defect, and those defects may be unknown until a pattern of accidents emerges.
 There have been cases of a manufacturer’s issuing a recall of a vehicle model or part years after a car was originally built.